Everything You Want To Know About Merit Cycles (But Were Afraid to Ask)

 How long do merit cycles typically take to execute?

-Why are merit cycles difficult and often dreaded?
+Why are merit cycles difficult and often dreaded for HR teams?

 Who benefits most from the merit cycle?